 `Y` in French – Why and How to Use it

-The placement is such that the adverbial pronoun is placed before the verb in every type of tense except when it comes to imperative sentences.
+It’s important to keep in mind that the adverbial pronoun remains before the verb in every tense except when it comes to imperative sentences.
 ‘En’ for example is another adverbial pronoun you will come across while learning French, and it is used in similar ways as ‘y’.

 1. Used Instead of a Place